-Section 8.
+Section 7.
 The Bargaining Committee:

 - a.
 In advance of contract negotiations, including reopeners, a special committee called the Bargaining Committee (BC) shall be formed.
 The BC shall represent and advocate for the diverse interests of membership at the negotiation table; - b.
+GLO is committed to prioritizing open bargaining throughout negotiations.
+Members shall be encouraged to join bargaining sessions.
+GLO's elected leadership shall regularly engage members throughout the negotiation and ratification process. - c.
 The BC shall consist of Bargaining Unit Members in good standing.
 There shall be fifteen (15) seats on the BC.
-The seats for each constituency shall be filled by appointment by the corresponding Lead Organizer:

-i.
-Humanities: three (3) seats

-ii.
-Life Sciences: three (3) seats

-iii.
-Social Sciences: three (3) seats

-iv.
-Physical Sciences: three (3) seats

-v.
-Master's Workers: one (1) seat

-vi.
-International Graduate Workers: two (2) seats

-- c.
-Every effort shall be made to ensure representation of diverse interests and backgrounds on the Bargaining Committee, particularly with respect to the identities and categories named in Article III, Section 2. - d.
-The BC shall have a Chair or two (2) Co-Chairs, to be selected by the BC; - e.
-At least monthly, the BC shall provide the Coordinator for Communications with updates to be shared with the membership; - f.
-A member of the BC who is absent for six (6) meetings or four (4) consecutive meetings shall be eligible for replacement by an eligible member selected by the corresponding Lead Organizer, subject to approval of the BC Chair or Co-Chairs.
+Every effort shall be made so that at least one grad in the following constituencies shall be represented: Humanities, Life Sciences, Social Sciences, Physical Sciences, Master's Grad Workers, and International Grad Workers.
+Seats shall be filled by appointment by the corresponding Lead Organizer. - d.
+Every effort shall be made to ensure representation of diverse interests and backgrounds on the BC, particularly with respect to the identities and categories named in Article III, Section 2. - e.
+The BC shall have a Chair or two (2) Co-Chairs, to be selected by the BC; - f.
+At least monthly, the BC shall provide the Coordinator for Communications with updates to be shared with the membership;

+- g.
+A member of the BC who is absent for six (6) meetings or four (4) consecutive meetings shall be eligible for replacement by an eligible member selected by the corresponding Lead Organizer, subject to approval of the BC Chair or Co-Chairs. - h.
+In the event of an impasse in contract bargaining, the BC shall be responsible for initiating strike authorization votes, per Article XV.

-Article VIII - Stewards and Stewards Assembly
+Article VIII - Stewards